luk43/AIS/README.md

 **Installs archlinux with a custom GNOME-stack.**

 ## get started
-1. wipe your disk (sda). wipe function is included.
+1. wipe your disk (sda) -> wipe function is included
 2. boot archlinux iso
 3. get the scripts: ```wget https://github.com/luk43/AIS/archive/master.tar.gz && tar xvf master.tar.gz```
-4. change your locale settings in the "install.sh" script to your needs.
+4. change your locale settings in the "install.sh" script to your needs
 5. change software to your preference in "scripts/user_application.sh" (e.g you don't want GNOME) \*optional
 6. start with ```./install.sh```